most aggressive dog breeds

 Boerboel is one of the most aggressive dogs

-Boerboel dog breed originates from South Africa where it was bred to guard farms and livestock from lions and leopards.
+The Boerboel dog breed originated in South Africa, where it was bred to guard farms and livestock from lions and leopards.

-It was also used to track wounded animals and keep them safe until their owner arrived.
+It also tracked wounded animals and kept them safe until their owner arrived.
 The Boerboel is a very loyal and large dog.

-They are extremely protective of their families and properties, which is what puts them on the list of the most aggressive dog breeds.
+They are extremely protective of their families and properties.

 This dog is still used on farms in South Africa today.